Dagon Dogs 2021 Yearly Wrap-Up

 Speaking of disappointing Dicks, I’m not sure there’s another author in which my opinion has completely flipped so harshly in the opposite direction from what I originally felt as it has with Phillip K. Dick.
 I read a short story of his in school and enjoyed it enough to buy a book with a collection of other short stories by him.
 Considering the fact that some of my favorite science-fiction movies were inspired by his writing, I didn’t think my opinion of him would falter if I were to go back and read that book of stories or any of his novels.
 I was wrong.

 It started with my experience reading the story that inspired Blade Runner: Do Androids Dream of Electric Sheep?
-With the clunky prose, confusing descriptions, and inconsistent character behavior plaguing the story and style, I managed to finish the novel but come away with a deeply sour opinion of it.
-There was only one chapter in the book that felt sufficiently polished and edited to the point that the dialogue was not filled with fluff and the descriptions were actually detailed in a way that it was not confusing to read.
-The rest of the novel was either uninteresting or incoherent.
+With the clunky prose, confusing descriptions, and inconsistent character behavior plaguing the story and style, I managed to finish the novel but came away with a deeply sour opinion of it.
+There was only one chapter in the book that felt sufficiently polished and edited to the point that the dialogue was not filled with fluff and the descriptions were actually detailed in a way that was not confusing to read.
+The rest of the novel is either uninteresting or incoherent.

-Now that I’ve read Total Recall, I’ve come to the conclusion that Phillip K. Dick had some brilliant ideas for science fiction, but lacked the craft and skill necessary to consider him as anything other than an idea-man.
+Now that I’ve read Total Recall, I’ve come to the conclusion that Phillip K. Dick had some brilliant ideas for science fiction, but lacked the craft and skill necessary to consider him as anything other than an idea man.
 If he co-wrote his stories with someone who wouldn’t do the common mistake of summarizing previous paragraphs, as though the reader was too stupid to figure out what was happening, or someone more capable of crafting detailed descriptions, characters, and meaningful dialogue, then Dick’s books would be far more enjoyable.
 Even if he got Ray Bradbury to help out with making the prose at least a little more unique, it would be an improvement.
 If you are a fan of Philip K. Dick and cannot believe that someone who enjoys science-fiction would feel this way towards his work, I recommend listening to the episodes of 372 Pages We’ll Never Get Back, in which Mike and Conor tear down the science-fiction novels by Earnest Cline, and see if there are any similarities to the styles.
 I wouldn’t be surprised if Cline picked up some bad habits from Dick’s stories.

 Thanks!

 Thank you for visiting this humble little blog for yet another year!
-I expect to add to the growing list of drinking games on this site since they seem to be quite popular, and I hope to have time to provide more colorful commentary on the various medias that I love, assuming I don’t get swamped by my day job.
+I expect to add to the growing list of drinking games on this site since they seem to be quite popular, and I hope to have time to provide more colorful commentary on the various media that I love, assuming I don’t get swamped by my day job.
 Sometime this coming year, I also hope to have a horror movie podcast up and running as well, so look forward to that.

 Finally, check out HoundsofInnsmouth.com to listen to the metal band for which I provide the deathly growls and howls.
 2022 may finally be the year we record a full-length album of the songs we’ve written over the past decade.